litemcp

 Debugging with mcp-cli

-The fastest way to test your server is with mcp-cli
+The fastest way to test and debug your server is with mcp-cli:

 npx litemcp dev server.js